 “One of the best investments we can make in a child’s life is high-quality early education”- Barack Obama

 Education is a fundamental right given to all, but not everyone can afford it.
 Especially, when the child education plan costs have resulted in one of the biggest cash outflows for families.
 This rise in education inflation has majorly hit the middle class.
-And why won’t it, as education inflation is high with 10-12% over the years, unfortunately, it’s double of household inflation!
+And why won’t it, as education inflation is high with 10-12% over the years, unfortunately, it’s double household inflation!

 Data suggests that in India, the literacy rate from pre-independence has increased to 77.7% from 12%.
 As more and more people are getting literate, they are understanding the need for good education.
 Indians have seen the fact that education has helped to change the lifestyle of people in a better way!